Skip to content

 3. Systems which have shown a secular spin-down

 • AE Aqr: Based on about 15 years of spin timing data, de Jager et al (1994) has derived a steady spin-down at the rate of Pdot(33s)=5.642(20)x10-14 d d-1.
 This is one important supporting evidence for the propeller model for this system.
 The ephemeris is very precise, but continued monitoring is highly desirable to confirm if the spin-down is really constant.
-There are no data at the CBA, presumably because the spin period of AE Aqr is too short for the network.

 4. Systems for which spin up/down has not been measured